crezvoy/pk/README.md

 As for other command, `-C` changes the current directory. one of the repo that are extracted by the bundle is `hsh` itself, the `--bin` option allow you to customize the path to where ths hsh script is extracted and defaults to `./bin`.

+## Edit

+    hsh edit <repo> <file>

+The edit command allows to modify files that are not checked out to the worktree as they would clutter the worktree and conflict between the different
+repositories:

+- `README.md`
+- `LICENSE`
+- `.gitignore`
+- `.gitattributes`

+Modified files are staged directly after edition.

 # Synopsis